 In a hundred different ways, we have slowly marginalized an entire category of critical professions, reshaping our expectations of a ‘good job’ into something that no longer looks like work.
 A few years from now, an hour with a good plumber if you can find one is going to cost more than an hour with a good psychiatrist.
 At which point we’ll all be in need of both.

 My Papaw worked in the steel mills.
 My Granddaddy was a carpenter.
 My step-dad was a mechanic and my dad a carpenter for many years.
 These were not uneducated men who settled because they weren’t cut out for college.
 They were hard-working men who didn’t mind getting dirty to support their families.

 When did that become second-class?

-Later, when he was reading aloud to me and I felt like banging my head against the wall (reading delays and probable dyslexia are not fun, y’all), I remembered the Mike Rowe article.
-I am a strong believer in kids having a firm grasp of the basics: reading, writing, and math.
-However, I am also a strong believer in encouraging each child in his or her God-given area of giftedness.
+Later, when he was reading aloud to me, and I felt like banging my head against the wall.
+(Dyslexia is not fun, y’all.)
+I remembered the Mike Rowe article.
+I am a firm believer in kids having a firm grasp of the basics: reading, writing, and math.
+However, I am also a firm believer in encouraging each child in his or her God-given area of giftedness.
 I strongly suspect that my son was created to work with his hands.

-While my goal will be to give him a “college prep” education (because I love what Lee Binz says about that: either I’m preparing my kids to be college-ready or I’m providing them with the highest level of education they’ll receive, so I need to make it a good one), I will not consider an apprenticeship, vocational training, or a trade school to be settling for second-best.
+While my goal will be to give him a “college prep” education, I will not consider an apprenticeship, vocational training, or a trade school to be settling for second-best.